Levis0045/MetaLex/README.md

 # Usage

-- This a design process of metalex tool (written in french)
+- metalex tool process like this (written in french)

 ![metalex process](./docs/metalex_process.png)

-- This is an example of process used with MetaLex
+- This is an example of this process used with metalex

 ```
     I am a metalexicographer or linguist and I have paper dictionaries.